Passing a block from a method written in c

 block_method is the C function that implements my block. some_method is the function that wishes to call find_each on klass passing the block.

 rb_block_call takes the 4th argument you give it and sets things up so that the ruby method call made will use that method as a block.
 The last argument passed to rb_block_call is some context that is the second argument to your block method.
+On MRI you seem to be able to use an arbitrary pointer (rather than a ruby object) but this doesn’t work on rubinius.

 The first 4 parameters are straight forward: the object to call the method on, what method to call and the arguments for that method, expressed as a length and an array of VALUE (here I am passing just one argument, 0, as an example).